slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

 - Create a page that we want to protect,
 - Modify the nginx configuration to use basic authentication,
-- Create the credentials to use to access the page.
+- Create the credentials to access the page.

 You'll need a utility from Apache to generate a username and password for the protected content.
 Add the package "apache2-utils" to the